anirudh-os/Notes/Ethical Hacking/NPTEL/Week-1/Introduction.md

 ### Sofware Vulnerabilities

-* Sometimes the software manufacturer's have a websote where the vulnerabilities of their product are posted to request patches or fixes
+* Sometimes the software manufacturer's have a website where the vulnerabilities of their product are posted to request patches or fixes
 * Newbie hackers (also called `script kiddies`) use these for practice